aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-gradient/_index.md

     document.Save();
 }
 ```
-The result
+Here comes the result
 </br></br></br>
 <p align="center">
 	<img src="VerticalGradient.png">
 </p>
 </br></br></br>

-In this code snippet we create diagonal linear gradient from 2 colors and fill a rectangle with this gradient.
+In this code snippet we create a diagonal linear gradient from 2 colors and fill a rectangle with this gradient.

 ```C#
 //Create an output stream for PostScript document using (Stream outPsStream = new FileStream(dataDir + "DiagonaGradient_outPS.ps", FileMode.Create))